Shubham1905s/Design-Change-Impact-Analysis/report.md

 Important note:

+- the backend configuration now includes `GEMINI_API_KEY` and `LLM_PROVIDER` in `backend/.env`
-- this is currently a **mock rule-based intent extractor**, not a real LLM call
+- this shows the project is prepared for Google/Gemini-based intent extraction
+- however, in the currently checked-in [backend/services/llm_service.py](/d:/Placement%20materials/Navajna/Internship/AI%20powered%20module/Discrete-Manufacturing-Company/backend/services/llm_service.py), `extract_intent` still runs as a **rule-based mock implementation**
-- the `openai` package is installed, but the current service does not use the OpenAI API yet
+- so the Google API key is an important configured part of the project, even though the present source file does not yet call the Gemini API directly

 `synthesise_report`